 Civil Rights Council members Warri carrying out sensitization program

-Similarly, in Warri, the Program Officer of Social Action, Comrade Joshua Gberele, urged members of CRC Warri to use the power of the media, develop skills and tools of advocacy to reach the citizens in order to deepen political education and create the needed political consciousness for an informed citizenry.
+Similarly, in Warri, the Program Officer of Alone, Comrade Joshua Gberele, urged members of CRC Warri to use the power of the media, develop skills and tools of advocacy to reach the citizens in order to deepen political education and create the needed political consciousness for an informed citizenry.
 This, he maintained, will lead to informed political choices, political accountability and good governance in Nigeria.
-He assured the Civil Rights Council of continued support from Social Action within the ambit of available resources, to drive home their campaigns and advocacy programmes.
+He assured the Civil Rights Council of continued support from Alone within the ambit of available resources, to drive home their campaigns and advocacy programmes.